Color grading is a lot of work!

 Your color grading monitor should have a dedicated card to help output your NLE system’s color if you prefer to edit in one window or you use one monitor for color correcting and the other for editing.

-Best Monitors for Color Grading: Our Picks
+Best Monitors for Color Grading: Our Picks for 2020

 Are you a photographer in the quest to find the perfect color grading monitor?
 Here are our top picks: